-Although some individuals live their entire life with malrotated bowel without symptoms, the abnormality does predispose to midgut volvulus and internal hernias, with the potential for life-threatening complications.
+Although some individuals live their entire life with a malrotated bowel without associated symptoms, the abnormality does predispose them to midgut volvulus and internal hernias, with the potential for life-threatening complications.

 The clinical presentation of malrotation often correlates with the age of onset 5.

 In the older child or even adult presentation is more frequently intermittent with episodes of spontaneously resolving duodenal obstruction.
 This is thought to be due to kinking of the duodenum by Ladd bands rather than a volvulus 5.
 Internal hernias are also encountered.